-I have changed my display at the markets to make it easier for people to see my designs without touching every design.
+I have changed my display at the markets to make it easier for people to see my designs.
 Instead of coming into the booth, you go around the outside and I stand in the middle.
 It works great.
 I also have all my designs online so people can order online.

 Always ready to change